BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 > ⚠️ **Memory Pressure.** We've had our little 4G Debian Linode get stuck when we asked it to install multiple Rust crates back to back.
-If a `cargo install` seems to get stuck, with "memory pressure" warnings, reboot the machine and try again.
+If a `cargo install` seems to get stuck, with "memory pressure" warnings, reboot the machine and try again (continuing with whatever package you were installing).

 ## Use Seedtool